-However, chronic stress or anxiety (long term and frequent periods of worry) can have really damaging effects on your health.
-Being a recognized gateway into depression, inflammation and other ailments, chronic stress is also known to increase your blood pressure.
+However, chronic stress and/or anxiety can have really damaging effects on your health.
+Being a recognized gateway into depression, inflammation and other ailments, chronic stress is also known to increase blood pressure.

 Keep a Trigger Notebook or Journal